 Hi!
-My name is Valerie Rice and I am the Senior Animal Keeper at the Red Wolf Sanctuary.
-I completed this study as part of my coursework with Miami University's Project Dragonfly Graduate Program.
+My name is Valerie Rice when I worked at the Red Wolf Sanctuary I also completed this study as part of my coursework with Miami University's Project Dragonfly Graduate Program.
 This study compares the relative abundance of native predators in woodland and riparian habitat found on Red Wolf Sanctuary's property.
 This blog post contains a synopsis of my study.

 An extremely important concept for conservation is species richness, which means that there are a lot of different species living in one area.
 Areas with high amounts of species richness are foundational for land management and wildlife conservation initiatives.
 According to Fleishman et al., if a location with a high amount of diverse species is protected, the species that live there will be conserved (2005).
 A variation in types of organisms living in an ecosystem helps the resources in that environment to be utilized with the least waste (Bohn and Huth, 2017).

 There are many factors which determine the species richness of a habitat.
 One factor is the Habitat Heterogeneity Theory.
 According to this theory, habitats that have an intricate structure may increase resources such as food, and niches, which will increase species richness (Lack, 1969).
 As stated by Stauffer and Best, riparian habitats are those that contain, or are located close to bodies of water such as streams or creeks (1980).
 As determined by the United States Forest Service, a riparian area includes all areas within a horizontal 100ft distance from the edge of a body of water (2000).
 While woodland habitat has similar vegetation to a riparian habitat, it does not have a close proximity to bodies of flowing water.
 Both woodland and riparian habitats support various species of vegetation.